 What if our charity declines the offer?

 You can decline freely.
-The items are returned to your Aldershot shop by tracked, insured delivery at no cost.
+The items are returned to your Aldershot shop by tracked, signed-for delivery at no cost.
 A valuation never commits the charity to a sale.

 How and when is the charity paid?